jembi/bsis/README.md

     * Fork and clone the master branch into a local directory preferrably housed in your eclipse workspace.
     * The project dependencies are configured using [Maven] (http://maven.apache.org/).
 Install Eclipse plugin [m2eclipse] (http://maven.apache.org/eclipse-plugin.html) for easier integration of Maven with your development environment.
 In Eclipse, select Help>Install New Software and add the site http://download.eclipse.org/technology/m2e/releases to add the m2eclipse plugin.Setup m2eclipse so that it automatically downloads all the required dependencies, sources, javadocs.
     * Import the source code into Eclipse by using 'Import Existing project' option.
 The master branch contains the required eclipse project files (e.g. .project and .settings), so you should be able to start working right away.
 For other IDE's you will need to more work.
-    * If there are issues with Maven dependencies, try run > mvn dependency:tree in the Workspace folder of the V2V project (see http://stackoverflow.com/questions/4262186/missing-maven-dependencies-in-eclipse-project).
+    * If there are issues with Maven dependencies, try run > mvn dependency:tree in the Workspace folder of the BSIS project (see http://stackoverflow.com/questions/4262186/missing-maven-dependencies-in-eclipse-project).
     * Sometimes we get NoClassDefFound errors for ContextLoaderListener and some other classes.
 To fix this error right click Project, select properties, then Deployment Assembly and then add Maven Dependencies to WEB-INF/lib.
 This should fix the errors. http://stackoverflow.com/questions/6083501/maven-dependencies-not-visible-in-web-inf-lib Note that the Maven Dependencies are removed from Deployment Assembly and need to readded when Maven update project is run.
-    * On your local system `V2V/build.properties` will get modified depending on where Apache Tomcat is installed.
+    * On your local system `BSIS/build.properties` will get modified depending on where Apache Tomcat is installed.
 May be making build.properties an untracked file would be a good idea.
 2. You will also need to setup a MySQL database and specify this configuration in the following files:
-    * `V2V/src/database.properties` should contain your database connection information.
+    * `BSIS/src/database.properties` should contain your database connection information.
 Please note this should be an untracked file.
-    * `V2V/war/WEB-INF/classes/META-INF/persistence.xml` should contain your database connection information
+    * `BSIS/war/WEB-INF/classes/META-INF/persistence.xml` should contain your database connection information
-    * `V2V/war/v2v.properties` Should contain the path of your MySQL binaries and database connection information, used to create backup programmatically from inside the webapp
+    * `BSIS/war/BSIS.properties` Should contain the path of your MySQL binaries and database connection information, used to create backup programmatically from inside the webapp
-    * You may use the script `V2V/resetDatabase.sh` to setup your database intially.
+    * You may use the script `BSIS/resetDatabase.sh` to setup your database intially.
 Note this script will work only a linux system.
 If you are developing on Windows then you may have to write a new batch script.
-The file `ddl_mysql.sql` is autogenerated using the class `V2V/src/datagenerator/SchemaGenerator`.
+The file `ddl_mysql.sql` is autogenerated using the class `BSIS/src/datagenerator/SchemaGenerator`.

 Important Coding Conventions
 ----------------------------